This easy watermelon juice recipe is the perfect drink for a hot day — fresh, hydrating, and naturally sweet with no added sugar.

 Yes!
 A juicer works great for this recipe, plus, you get a smooth juice without any straining.

 Absolutely!
 Yellow and orange watermelons are just as hydrating and sweet, with a slightly different flavor — often a bit more mellow or honey-like.
-They make gorgeous juice and can be used just like red watermelon.

 You can juice the white part of the rind, especially if you’re using a juicer, but avoid the thick green skin unless it’s organic and well-scrubbed.
 But it has a more bitter, vegetal taste.
 It’s good for you, but if you’re looking for a sweet juice, the rind will alter the taste somewhat.